-Many families in North America live in the shadow of financial difficulty.
+Many families live in the shadow of financial difficulty.
 Others live lifestyles that invite financial problems.
 And still others manage their lawns better than their budgets.

-Your congregation can become a kind of a "financial outfitter” by marshaling already-existing capabilities for financial stewardship that are easily available.
+Your congregation can become a kind of a "financial outfitter” by marshaling existing capabilities for financial stewardship that are easily available.

-You might try programs and activities such as the following:
+You might try programs and activities such as:

-Ask some avid readers to clip articles and ideas about money management or lifestyle simplicity, and publish them — with appropriate credit — in a column in your newsletter.
+• Lifestyle tips in newsletters -- ask some avid readers to clip articles and ideas about money management or lifestyle simplicity and publish them, with appropriate credit, in a column in your newsletter.
 Call it “The Abundant Life.”

-A host of money management experts is most likely easily- available to your congregation.
+• Find the hidden experts -- many money management experts are most likely easily available to your congregation.
 They might include representatives of Thrivent Financial for Lutherans, financial planners or counselors, county agents, nutritionists, instructors in lifestyle fundamentals, bankers, accountants, attorneys, fundraisers or social workers.
-Ask these “experts” how they might enjoy helping congregation members be wise stewards of the money God provides them.
+Ask these “experts” if they would enjoy helping congregation members be wise stewards of the money God provides them.

 Remember that God is capable of equipping you for wise financial stewardship.
 That’s a gift from the Holy Spirit you can count on!